 - Everyone; reviews are fully transparent to managers: Identities of direct reports will be shown regarding upward reviews—meaning managers can see who wrote what about them.

 - Everyone except for manager: Direct reports' identities will be transparent to review administrators, cycle collaborators, and the manager's hierarchy (if applicable), but the manager will not see the direct report's identity.

 - No one; reviews are fully anonymous to everyone who can see the review: Direct reports' identities will be hidden from everyone.
 No exceptions— even for review administrators.

 Release peer and upward feedback

-- Allow review administrators to remove answers from a review before results are shared
+- Allow review admins to remove answers from a review before results are shared.

-- Allow review administrators and managers to remove answers from a review before the results are shared
+- Allow review admins and managers to remove answers from a review before the results are shared.